 After completing the workshop participants will:

 - Understand the science behind breathable natural hydraulic lime.

-- Be able to prepare the host masonry.
+- Realize how to prepare the host masonry.

-- Be aware of the steps to mix, blend, and apply Lithomex for optimal durability.
+- Be aware of the steps to mix and apply Lithomex for optimal durability.

 - Recognize how to achieve polished finishes by troweling after initial set.

-- Become a Certified Lithomex Installer (successful completion of the hands-on skills and written exam is required).
+- Become a Certified Lithomex Installer Level II (successful completion of the hands-on skills and written exam is required).